DestinationHome/Destination-Home-Online/README.md

 - `/cache upload <link here> [version] [size] [region]`

-  - The `version` parameter has the following ranges from `0.3 ➜ 1.86`
+  - The `version` parameter has the following ranges from `0.3 ➜ 1.86` which will document your Home client version.
   - The `region` parameter has 3 selections that you can choose from `North America, Europe, Japan, Asia`.

 <p align="center">